NALTP/Rules/README.md

   - (3) Novice league:
     - (a) Add/drop periods:
       - (i) There will be no add/drop periods in Novice league.
-    - (b) Floater drop period:
+    - (b) Player drop period:
-      - (i) At the conclusion of the second week of games, captains select one player from their roster with the tag "Floater".
-All other players with the tag "Floater" are removed from their roster.
+      - (i) At the conclusion of the third week of games, captains will select between zero and one players from their roster as decided by the CRC.
+Selected players will be removed from their roster at that time and entered into the free agency process.
-      - (ii) Captains may nominate any unrostered player with the tag "Floater" to be added to the pool of eligible free agents.
-This must be done before bidding has opened on eligible free agents.
-      - (iii) Any floaters deemed inactive by the CRC will lose their tag "Floater" and removed from the free agency process.
+      - (ii) Any removed players deemed inactive by the CRC will be removed from the free agency process.
+The CRC may require select captains to remove an additional player from their roster in the event of an inactive player being selected.
     - (c) Free agency period:
       - (i) Regular season:
         - (1) There will be a single, primary, free agency period followed by additional free agency periods as announced by the CRC.
-        - (2) The primary free agency period will begin following the second week of NLTP games and be completed in four stages.
+        - (2) The primary free agency period will begin following the third week of NLTP games and be completed in three stages.
 	  - (aa) The first stage of the primary free agency period will consist of eligible minors drops being bid on.
 	  - (bb) The second stage of the primary free agency period will consist of players used for bidding being bid on and repeat as needed.
-	  - (cc) The third stage of the primary free agency period will consist of nominated floaters being bid on.
-	  - (dd) The fourth stage of the primary free agency period will consist of all remaining free agents and all unrostered players with the tag "Floater" being drafted through a second snake draft.
+	  - (cc) The third stage of the primary free agency period will consist of all remaining free agents being drafted through a second snake draft.
       - (ii) Postseason:
         - (1) There will be no free agency periods in the postseason.
     - (d) Free agency process:
       - (i) Each stage of free agency will consist of teams bidding on eligible free agents.
-        - (aa) A bid will be defined as a rostered player not posessing a "Floater" tag and any number of TCA.
+        - (aa) A bid will be defined as a rostered player who was obtained at auction and any number of TCA.
 	- (bb) Starting TCA are equal to the number of TCA remaining at the conclusion of the auction draft.
       - (ii) The value of a bid will be equal to the TCA value of the rostered player being bid added to the value of TCA included in the bid.
       - (iii) All teams will have the opportunity to make a bid on any eligible free agent in each stage of free agency.
 When the stage is complete, the player will be awarded to the team with the highest value bid.